-In February 2001, Dow acquired all of the shares of UCC stock, and UCC became a wholly owned subsidiary of Dow.
+More than 16 years after the Bhopal gas leak, TDCC acquired all of the shares of UCC stock, and UCC became a wholly owned subsidiary of TDCC in February 2001.
 Dow and UCC did not merge and did not become the same company.
-Since the 2001 transaction, UCC has operated as a wholly-owned subsidiary of Dow, with its own assets and liabilities distinct and separate from Dow’s.
-Today, despite the merger of Dow and DuPont, UCC remains a separate subsidiary company with its own assets and liabilities.
+Since the 2001 transaction, UCC has operated as a wholly-owned subsidiary of TDCC, with its own assets and liabilities distinct and separate from TDCC’s.

 No. While UCC's stock is owned by TDCC, UCC remains a separate company as a TDCC subsidiary.
 Under well-established principles of corporate law, both in India and the United States, TDCC did not assume UCC's liabilities as part of the 2001 transaction.

-Indeed, according to the formal legal opinions of two respected Indian jurists, Senior Counsel, Dr. Abhishek Manu Singhvi and Mr. Arun Jaitely, TDCC cannot be found liable under the laws of India.
-(See the full opinions in the following documents: > Dr. Abhishek Manu Singhvi and Arun Jaitely).
+Formal legal opinions written by two respected Indian jurists, Senior Counsel, Dr. Abhishek Manu Singhvi and Mr. Arun Jaitely, conclude that TDCC cannot be found liable under the laws of India.

 TDCC did not own UCC’s stock during the time the Bhopal plant was operating or at the time of the December 1984 gas release.
-By the time TDCC purchased UCC’s stock in 2001, nearly 17 years after the gas release, UCC had sold its interest in Union Carbide India Limited (UCIL), the entity which operated the plant at Bhopal.
+By the time TDCC purchased UCC’s stock in 2001, more than 16 years after the gas release, UCC had sold its interest in Union Carbide India Limited (UCIL), the entity which operated the plant at Bhopal.

-In June 2013 in a case addressing the corporate liability of UCC for acts of UCIL, the U.S. Court of Appeals for the Second Circuit ruled that UCC is not liable for any environmental remediation or related site environmental consequences at the Bhopal plant site in India.
+In June 2013 in a case addressing the alleged corporate liability of UCC for acts of UCIL regarding remediation of the Bhopal plant site, the U.S. Court of Appeals for the Second Circuit ruled that UCC is not liable for any environmental remediation or related site environmental consequences at the Bhopal plant site in India.
 The Court stated: “[M]any others living near the Bhopal [India] plant may well have suffered terrible and lasting injuries from a wholly preventable disaster for which someone is responsible.
 After nine years of contentious litigation and discovery, however, all that the evidence in this case demonstrates is that UCC is not that entity.”

-No. Although some have made such an assertion, it is categorically false.
-These assertions are a misguided attempt to establish that there has been a precedent of Dow accepting liability for UCC.
-Such precedent does not exist, because TDCC has never paid asbestos claims nor accepted or paid liabilities of any kind on behalf of UCC.
+No. Although some have made such an assertion, it is false.
+TDCC has never paid asbestos claims nor accepted or paid liabilities of any kind on behalf of UCC.